jbcodeforce/jbcodeforce.github.io/docs/golf/golf.md

 ### Module 5: Wood and driver

+* Be lightly on the left, left shoulder and right hip pointing higher in the sky.
-* Use shallow swing
+* Use shallow swing to arrive flat and from bottom to up
 * Keep club low when starting backswing
-* Double finishes swing to feel the inertia of the club
+* To find the fluid transition and best inertia, without any pression in the hands: Double finishes swing to feel the inertia of the club: to improve rotation, let the gravity play.
 * Start by doing short swing with driver, like it is an approach.
+To learn to get lower.
-* Speed comes from the swing arc
+* Speed comes from the swing arc.
+* Work on finish in pure balance.